Code of Behaviour

 Student Illness or Injury

-Students who become ill or are injured during the day must notify the class teacher before reporting to the Child Care Attendant.
-No one may go home without receiving permission from the Child Care Attendant, or in the absence of the attendant, from their Year Head. or from the Deputy Principal.
+Students who become ill or are injured during the day must notify the class teacher before reporting to Sick bay.
+No one may go home without receiving permission from the Sick Bay, or in the absence of the attendant, from their Year Head. or from the Deputy Principal.
 In every instance, the school will attempt to contact parents before a student is sent home.
 However, in an emergency, the school will take whatever action is deemed to be appropriate for the good of the student, and advise the parents as soon as possible.

 In the event of an emergency which may require the services of an ambulance, the Principal, Deputy Principal or a member of the staff delegated to do so will assess the situation.
 In the event of an ambulance being summoned, contact will be made with a parent/guardian as soon as practicable and arrangements made for the parent/guardian to go directly to the hospital to meet the patient.
 An adult person designated by the Principal or Deputy Principal shall accompany the student in the ambulance.